wawandco/grape-tokeeo/README.md

 Again this should ensure the token exist by looking on the SecureTokenHolder model table for a record with the column 'token' with the same value as 'X-Api-Token'.

+Starting from version 0.0.2.2 grape-tokeeo supports *ActiveRecord* , *MongoMapper* , *Mongoid* and *DataMapper* ORM libraries to handle this feature.

 ### Token validated against a block passed

 There may be some cases where you would like to do the validation by yourself or the validation logic is not simple as verifying against the model attribute, in that case we could pass a block to the *ensure_token_with* method like: